dcnieho/Titta/SDK_wrapper/README.md

 Usage instructions for using the Titta class (through its TittaMex and TittaPy interfaces) are found in [the Titta documentation](https://github.com/dcnieho/Titta/blob/master/readme.md#titta-tittamex-tittapy-classes).

-### Working on the source
-The enclosed `Titta.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.8.4).

-### Building the mex files
+## Building the mex files
 Run `makeTittaMex.m` to build the mex file.
+You have to do this first if you want to use Titta from Octave, mex files for Octave are no longer bundled with Titta.
+However, it should be as simple as running that function once, since everything needed is contained in this repository.
+Mex files for MATLAB (Windows and Linux) are provided in this repository.

 32-bit builds are no longer supported on Windows (they have never been on Linux).
 The last version of Titta/TittaMex supporting 32-bit Matlab is [available here](https://github.com/dcnieho/Titta/releases/tag/last_32bit_version).